princeton-nlp/SWE-agent/docs/installation/index.md

     ---

-    See what's new in SWE-agent
+    See what's new in SWE-agent and EnIGMA

     [:octicons-arrow-right-24: Read the changelog](changelog.md)
 </div>